Garson Kanin: Acquaintances and memorable sayings

 He was a colleague of Thornton Wilder, who mentored him, and an admirer of the work of Frank Capra.
 Kanin said, "I'd rather be Capra than God, if there is a Capra."
 Kanin and Katharine Hepburn were the only witnesses to Laurence Olivier and Vivien Leigh's wedding in California on August 31, 1940.
 In 1941, Hepburn and he worked with his brother Michael Kanin and Ring Lardner, Jr., on the early drafts of what became Woman of the Year right before Garson enlisted in the army.
 He is also quoted as saying, "When your work speaks for itself, don't interrupt."

 His most famous quote, from his hit play Born Yesterday, is on a New York City Public Library plaque on a 41st Street sidewalk: "I want everyone to be smart.
 As smart as they can be.
 A world of ignorant people is too dangerous to live in."

-Preservation
+Legacy

 The Academy Film Archive preserved Ring of Steel and Salut a La France (French-language version) by Garson Kanin.